 Press Freedom Score (0 = best, 100 = worst)

 Economic Environment(0 = best, 30 = worst)

-- The government did not restrict internet access, although the authorities were believed to monitor citizens’ e-mail and internet use.
-The U.S. Department of State reported that the internet has replaced broadcast media as the primary medium for opposition views.
-According to International Telecommunication Unionstatistics for 2008, around 2 percent of residents used the internet.
+The government did not restrict internet access, although the authorities were believed to monitor citizens’ e-mails and internet use.
+According to the U.S. Department of State, the internet has replaced broadcast media as the primary medium for opposition views.
+According to International Telecommunication Union statistics for 2010, an estimated 6 percent of the population accessed the internet.